To the Lighthouse: Narration and perspective

-The novel maintains an unusual form of omniscient narrator; the plot unfolding through shifting perspectives of each character's consciousness.
-Shifts can occur even mid-sentence, and in some sense they resemble the rotating beam of the lighthouse itself.
-Unlike James Joyce's stream of consciousness technique, however, Woolf does not tend to use abrupt fragments to represent characters' thought processes; her method is more one of lyrical paraphrase.
+The novel maintains an unusual form of omniscient narrator; the plot unfolds through shifting perspectives of each character's consciousness.
+Shifts can occur even mid-sentence, and in some sense, they resemble the rotating beam of the lighthouse itself.
+Unlike James Joyce's stream of consciousness technique, however, Woolf does not tend to use abrupt fragments to represent characters' thought processes; her method is more one of lyrical paraphrases.
 The unique presentation of omniscient narration means that, throughout the novel, readers are challenged to formulate their own understanding, and views, from the subtle shifts in character development, as much of the story is presented in ambiguous, or even contradictory, descriptions.

-Whereas in Part I, the novel is concerned with illustrating the relationship between the character experiencing and the actual experience and surroundings, part II, 'Time Passes', having no characters to relate to, presents events differently.
+Whereas in Part I, the novel is concerned with illustrating the relationship between the character's experiences and the actual experience and surroundings, part II, 'Time Passes', having no characters to relate to, presents events differently.
 Instead, Woolf wrote the section from the perspective of a displaced narrator, unrelated to any people, intending that events be seen in relation to time.
 For that reason the narrating voice is unfocused and distorted, providing an example of what Woolf called 'life as it is when we have no part in it.'
-Major events like deaths of Mrs Ramsay, Prue, Andrew are related parenthetically, which makes the narration a kind of journal-entry.
+Major events like deaths of Mrs Ramsay, Prue, Andrew are related parenthetically, which makes the narration a kind of journal entry.
 It is also possible that the house itself is the inanimate narrator of these events.